Seizure of Abu Musa and the Greater and Lesser Tunbs: Aftermath

 Iran justified the takeover, claiming that the islands were part of the Persian Empire since the 6th century BCE.
 The claim was disputed by the UAE which claimed that Arabs maintained control and sovereignty of the islands since the 7th century BCE.
 However, there is no surviving documentation from pre-colonial times regarding the sovereignty of the islands.
 The earliest known record regarding sovereignty is a report by the Portuguese in 1518 that the islands were inhabited and ruled by Arabs.

+Prior to the takeover, the Greater and Lesser Tunbs had been administered by the emirate of Sharjah, and in 1972, partially due to discontent over the Sharjawi government largely accepting the takeover by Iran, dissident forces attempted to stage a coup d'état which saw the Emir Khalid bin Muhammad Al Qasimi killed.

 In the decades following the takeover, the issue remained a source of friction between the UAE and Iran.
 Negotiations between the UAE and Iran in 1992 failed.
 The UAE attempted to bring the dispute before the International Court of Justice, but Iran refused.
 Iran says the islands always belonged to it as it had never renounced possession of the islands, and that they are part of Iranian territory.
 The UAE argues that the islands were under the control of Qasimi sheikhs throughout the 19th century, whose rights were then inherited by the UAE in 1971.
 Iran counters by stating that the local Qasimi rulers during a relevant part of the 19th century were actually based on the Iranian, not the Arab, coast, and had thus become Persian subjects.

 In 1980, the UAE took its claim to the United Nations, but the claim was deferred by the UN Security Council at that time and it was not revisited.

 According to author Thomas Mattair, executive director of Middle East Policy Council (MEPC), given that Iran has consistently refused to consider mediation or arbitration from third-party groups such as the ICJ, Mattair considers the invasion a violation of Article 33 of the United Nations Charter.

+GCC, EU, China and Russia statement

+Russian diplomats voiced support for GCC support of UAE claim of tritary islands in 2023.

+China have similarly effectively taken UAE's side.

+As the Iranian pension fund crisis unraveled, it was proposed that Iran should sell some islands by an MP.

+UAE have police deployed in the island but Iranians Islamic republic military have a base of operations.

+In December 2023, Iran charged Russian affairs for annunciation of Russia support of the UAE claim and called it betrayal.

+In June 2024 Chinese ministry of foreign affairs refused after Iranian regime demanded they change their stance.

+The Islamic Republic newspaper wrote that minister of foreign affairs must back Taiwan independence in retaliation.

+In October 2024, GCC and the European Union held a summit and in its concluding resolution called on Iran to end its "occupation" of the islands and return them to the UAE.

+In May 2025 Arab League backed UAE for control over three islands.